Call Us Now : Gary: 575.642.2292 | Rhonda: 575.642.0032|

 “I think real estate is just a part of my life, so I’ll always be in real estate somehow,” he said.
 “I don’t picture myself retiring in the traditional sense.
 There’s no timeline for that at this point.”

-© 2019 Gary Sandler Designed by: Digital Solutions
+© 2022 Gary Sandler - Website Developed by: Digital Solutions